-- NE 3.1 Adopt and enforce standards consistent with the most current Department of Ecology and Pierce County guidelines for stormwater management, grading, and erosion control. - NE 3.2 Encourage the use of stormwater management systems that prioritize aquifer recharge, protect groundwater quality, and control stormwater runoff from impervious surfaces. - NE 3.3 Partner with JBLM, Department of Ecology, and other stakeholders to restore pre-diversion flows through Sequalitchew Creek and improve watershed health. - NE 3.4 Promote public education programs on potential adverse environmental impacts of stormwater run-off to enhance community stewardship of local waters.
+NE 3.1 Strive to ensure Adopt and enforce standards are consistent with the most current draft of Department of Ecology and Pierce County guidelines related for stormwater management, to grading, stormwater, and erosion control.

+NE 3.2 Protect the quantity of ground waters by encouraging Encourage Require the use of stormwater management systems that maximize prioritize aquifer recharge, protect groundwater quality, and establish site development guidelines to control stormwater runoff from impervious surfaces.

+NE 3.3 Work Partner with JBLM, Department of Ecology, Glacier NW, and other affected parties/stakeholders to work towards re-establishment of restore pre-diversion flows through Sequalitchew Creek and improve watershed health.

+NE 3.4 Promote public education programs on potential adverse environmental impacts of stormwater run-off to enhance community stewardship of local waters.

-Goal NE-4 Minimize adverse effects of development on the environment.
+Goal NE-4 Minimize adverse effects of development and activities on the environment.

-- NE 4.1 Ensure all development meets or exceeds applicable federal, state, regional, and local air and water quality standards. - NE 4.2 Incorporate performance standards into development regulations that encourage the use of low-emission industrial equipment, clean energy sources, and non-polluting fuels. - NE 4.3 Minimize extensive grading during site preparation and establish clear guidelines to preserve significant trees and vegetation. - NE 4.4 Adopt lighting standards that minimize light pollution, reduce energy use, and protect nocturnal habitats.
+NE 4.1 Ensure all development meets or exceeds applicable federal, state, regional, and local air and water quality standards.

+NE 4.2 Incorporate performance standards into development regulations that encourage the use of low-emission industrial equipment, clean energy sources, and non-polluting fuels.
+Address air quality through performance standards within development regulations that promote the least air polluting forms of industrial equipment and manufacturing processes, and encourage the use of alternative non-polluting fuels.

+NE 4.3 Minimize extensive grading during site preparation and establish clear guidelines to preserve significant trees and vegetation.
+Site preparation activities should be designed to minimize extensive grading and to retain a portion of significant trees and vegetation.
+Development standards should implement guidelines and define extensive grading to clarify the circumstances when extensive grading may be appropriate.

+NE 4.4 Adopt lighting standards that minimize light pollution, reduce energy use, and protect nocturnal habitats.
+Address light pollution through performance standards within development regulations that promote reduction of light emissions and encourage the use of efficient light sources.

-Goal NE-5 Restore historic stream flow, improve habitat conditions, and promote long term preservation efforts within the City.
+Goal NE-5 Restore historic stream flow in Sequalitchew Creek, improve habitat conditions, and promote long term preservation efforts within the City.

-NE 5.1 Restore and enhance ecological functions of the Sequalitchew Creek Watershed, lakes, marshes, streams, wetlands, and bluffs while balancing opportunities for passive public access and recreation.
+NE 5.1 Maintain and where possible restore and enhance ecological functions and values of the Sequalitchew Creek Watershed, lakes, marshes, streams, wetlands, and bluffs, and recognize the potential for passive public access on or at Old Fort Lake, while balancing opportunities for passive public access and recreation.

-NE 5.2 Develop and implement an invasive plant species management plan with a focus on high priority areas such as Edmond Marsh, Old Fort Lake, Sequalitchew Creek, and the Puget Sound bluff.
+NE 5.2 Strive to eradicate Develop and implement an invasive plant species management plans throughout the City, with a focus on high priority areas particular attention paid to such as Edmond Marsh, Old Fort Lake, Sequalitchew Creek, and the Puget Sound bBluff.

-NE 5.3 Protect wildlife habitats and maintain functional wildlife corridors connecting key natural areas, including Edmond Marsh and Sequalitchew Creek.
+NE 5.3 Maintain important Protect wildlife habitats and maintain functional wildlife corridors to link important connecting key natural areas, such as including Edmond Marsh and Sequalitchew Creek.

-NE 5.4 Establish buffer zones and mitigation measures to minimize the potential for adverse impacts on the Nisqually Wildlife Refuge.
+NE 5.4 Establish buffer zones and mitigation measures to minimize the potential for adverse impacts on the Billy Frank Jr. Nisqually National Wildlife Refuge.

-NE 5.5 Preserve and enhance the unique Oak Savannah habitat by identifying and designating high-value oak groupings as open space.
+NE 5.5 Reeognize that Preserve and enhance the unique the Oak Savannah is a unique habitat by within the City and region and preserve~~identifying and designating high-value~~ the highest value oak groupings ~~in the area~~ as open space.